Section 7: Child Protection Conferences

 If any professional has a particular problem in relation to sharing information with one or more family members, they should discuss this with their agencies designated person for child protection and the Chair of the Conference.
 Such issues should be brought to attention as far in advance of the Conference as possible.

 All Child Protection Conferences will be chaired by an Independent Reviewing Officer (IRO).
 This person will be a suitably trained social work professional, experienced in child protection at management level or above in Children's Social Care and independent of the case management.
 IROs will be registered with the General Social Care Council (GSCC).
+They will not have or have had operational or line management responsibility for the case.

-The responsibilities of the Chairperson include:
+The responsibilities of the Chair include:

 - Meeting the child and family members in advance of the conference and ensuring they understand the purpose of the conference and how it will be conducted;